 City University of Hong Kong, China

-Din Ping Tsai is a Chair Professor in the Department of Electronic and Information Engineering at The Hong Kong Polytechnic University, China.
+Din-Ping Tsai is currently Chair Professor of the Department of Electrical Engineering, City University of Hong Kong.
 He received Ph.D in Physics from University of Cincinnati, USA in 1990.
 He worked at Micro Lithography Inc., California, USA, Ontario Laser and Lightwave Research Center, Toronto, Canada, and National Chung Cheng University, Taiwan from 1990 to 1999.
 He joined National Taiwan University (NTU) as an Associate Professor in 1999, and became Professor and Distinguished Professor of Department of Physics at NTU in 2001 and 2006, respectively.
 He served as the Director General of the Instrument Technology Research Center (NARL) located in Hsinchu Science Park, Taiwan from 2008 to 2012, and the Director of Research Center for Applied Sciences, Academia Sinica, Taiwan from 2012 to 2019.
 His current research interests are near-field optics, nano-photonics, plasmonics, meta-materials, bio-photonics, green photonics, quantum photonics and their applications.
 He is Distinguished Research Fellow of Research Center for Applied Sciences, Academia Sinica now.
 He is a Fellow of American Association for the Advancement of Science (AAAS), American Physical Society (APS), Electro Magnetics Academy (EMA), Institute of Electrical and Electronics Engineers (IEEE), Japan Society of Applied Physics (JSAP), Optical Society of America (OSA), International Society of Optical Engineering (SPIE).

 School of Physics and Electronics Science, East China Normal University, China